awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.rst

 #########################################

-One of the biggest changes in |net-core| is the removal of :code:`ConfigurationManager` and the standard :file:`app.config` and :file:`web.config` files that were used ubiquitously with .NET Framework and ASP.NET applications.
-For traditional .NET applications, the |sdk-net| uses this configuration system to set things like AWS credentials and region so that you don't have to do this in code.
+One of the biggest changes in |net-core| is the removal of :code:`ConfigurationManager` and the standard :file:`app.config` and :file:`web.config` files that were used with .NET Framework and ASP.NET applications.

-The configuration system in |net-core| allows any type of input source from any location.
-Also, the configuration object isn't a global singleton like the ConfigurationManager in standard .NET applications, so the |sdk-net| doesn't have access to read settings from it.

-.. note:: For background on the |net-core| configuration system, read the `Configuration <https://docs.asp.net/en/latest/fundamentals/configuration.html>`_ topic in the
-   |net-core| documentation.
+Configuration in |net-core| is based on key-value pairs established by configuration providers.
+Configuration providers read configuration data into key-value pairs from a variety of configuration sources, including command-line arguments, directory files, environment variables, and settings files.

+.. note:: For further information, see
+   `Configuration in ASP.NET Core <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2>`_.

 To make it easy to use the |sdk-net| with |net-core|, you can use the :code:`AWSSDK.Extensions.NETCore.Setup` NuGet package.
 Like many |net-core| libraries, it adds